maazinalthaf/bubblebot/README.md

 5. run the following commands in order `npm install` `npm start`

 ## How to use?
-> after initializing the bot run `?help` for a list of commands.
+> After initializing the bot run `?help` for a list of commands.